Books By George McNeish.

 Watch for him.
 In the above picture, George stands in front of the Cannon that was featured on his cover.
 It is at Victoria Park in London.

-I'm back home in London, Ontario
+I'm in Stratford, Ontario

 The play "My Name is Margaret Harman" was presented Wednesday Feb.
 8 - 11, 2017 and was very well attended.
 I sold many books at that time, donating profits to the FSCPP.
 I also sold more books when I addressed The Hidden History of Hamilton Rd. on Thursday 16 February, 2017.